younicam/younicam-AI/README.md

 ## Usage

-Launch PySpark, as described above, and browse into the project directory to launch the notebooks.
+Launch PySpark, as described above, and browse into the project directory to execute the notebooks.

 If the Jupyter Notebook doesn't open automatically with PySpark, open it using the command below:

 ```bash
 jupyter notebook /path/to/notebook
 ```
+The *TPOT pipeline* notebook was used in order to find the best combination between ML model and hyperparameters.
+It outputs a .py pipeline to run the selected ML model with its configurations.
+We placed this piece of code inside the *Model Training* notebook in order to perform all the required work.

 ## Structure

 The repository has the following structure:

-* *data* : this folder contains the original dataset plus some other intermediary transformations
+* *data* : this folder contains the original dataset plus some other intermediary transformations in json format
 * *notebooks* : contains all the notebooks used during experimentation.
 There are a notebook for the collection and preparation phases, one for the training and evaluation phases and another one to execute the TPOT pipeline.
 * *predictions* : contains the final predictions results in csv format